What can debris tell us about surface currents?

 The major surface ocean currents.

-The major surface currents are pictured below ( Figure below ).
+The major surface currents are shown in Figure below.
 They flow in a clockwise direction in the Northern Hemisphere.
 In the Southern Hemisphere, they flow in the opposite direction.
-These loops are called gyres .
+These loops are called gyres.
 Only the Antarctic Circumpolar Current flows nonstop around the globe.

 Earth’s surface currents flow in the patterns shown here.